pradeeplalung/Symphony_iExchange/ReadMe.txt

-1st phase - Complete code for symphony iExchange in SQL Environment
+1st phase - Complete code for Symphony iExchange in SQL Environment, the Same code in Oracle environment is in Progress